miahbates/lusan-tfb/README.md

 - Run command `npm install` in terminal.
 - Start sever run command `npm run dev`.
 - Run cypress testing run command `npm run test`.

+## What did we build?
+We focused on building the front-end of the site as the data is being prepared.
+We used next.js so the next development team will be able to incorporate a back-end.

+## Tech stack 💻
+* Next.js
+* React
+* Styled-components
+* Chance (to generate dummy data)
+* React-responsive-carousel
+* Cypress
+* Vercel deployment

 ## User Stories :busts_in_silhouette:
 - As a user I want to filter search results.